 *This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

-Here is a list of items to bring to the hospital when you go into labor that aren’t always commonly thought of that you should definitely bring with you.
+I’ve put together a hospital packing list of items to bring with you to the hospital that aren’t commonly thought of, but that you should definitely bring with you.

 Take some prepackaged snacks with you.
-Some hospitals are great and will have a lot to offer, but only after you’ve been taken out of labor and delivery.
+Some hospitals are great and will have a lot to offer, but some will only offer them to you after you’ve been taken out of labor and delivery.
 Once my son was born I was starving and almonds are what held me over.

 4) Phone and charger